yhygao/focusnet-v2/readme.md

 Training the S-Net using train_backbone.py

-For trianing SOL-Net, if you already have a trained S-Net, you can use train_SOL.py to train the localization network.
-If you don't have a trained S-Net, you can use train_backbone_heatmap.py to train S-Net and SOL-Net jointly.
+For trianing SOL-Net, if a S-Net is already trained, use train_SOL.py to train the localization network.
+If you don't have a trained S-Net, use train_backbone_heatmap.py to train S-Net and SOL-Net jointly.

-To train the SOS-Net with shape constraint, pretrain the AutoEncoder first (training code not included yet).
+To train the SOS-Net with shape constraint, pretrain the AutoEncoder first (training code not included yet.
+Just train the AE with reconstruction loss on small organ labels.
+Prepare data by cropping all labels of small organs with the same size as in SOS-Net, first).
 Then use adv_train.py to adversarially update the SOS-Net and the shape AutoEncoder.